FEEL ONLY SPEED: GT SPORT MEDIA KIT

 Sections 3 & 4 depicted some of the game’s 40 tracks, new features and Scapes - a mode that allowed fans to produce DSLR quality photography in-game of the cars, with a host of backdrops and climate/world adjustments in conjunction with deep level camera settings such as aperture and shutter speed.
 The book ended with the game’s release date and a gold monotone image - mirroring the first page - which sat alongside the foldout back cover, into which was set the review disc within an angled pocket.
 The back cover folded out again to reveal the postcards - the cover of which featured 10 Vision GT cars - randomly distributed to recipients, whilst the 8 postcards within were gloss UV’d and perforated for potential removal.

 The media kit was released to recipients in over 30 territories and received great feedback from recipients and the client, with numerous YouTube unboxings and offline/social media coverage.
-Imagery of the kit and it’s production below, with further imagery to be found on a future Fluid website update.
+Imagery of the kit and it’s production below.